allenai/olmoearth_pretrain_minimal/README.md

 - The last dimension of your data array must match the band order exactly
 - For multitemporal modalities (Sentinel-2, Sentinel-1, Landsat), data shape is `(batch, height, width, time, bands)`
 - For single-temporal modalities (WorldCover, SRTM, etc.), data shape is `(batch, height, width, bands)`
-- Always normalize data using the `Normalizer` before passing to the model

 ### Note

-For the full package with training and evaluation capabilities, see the main `olmoearth_pretrain` package.
+For the full package with training and evaluation capabilities, see the main [`olmoearth_pretrain`](https://github.com/allenai/olmoearth_pretrain) package.